 - Cancer of the mouth, esophagus, and pancreas

 - Mouth diseases, gum disease, tooth decay, and tooth loss

 - Risk of death from heart disease and stroke

 - Increases risk for early delivery and stillbirth during pregnancy

 The most commonly known tobacco product is cigarettes.
-Cigarettes used to be smoked everywhere and in some parts of the world they are still popular, but when we found the effects of cigarette smoking, as a society we have started to try to have younger generations stray away from cigarette smoking.
+Cigarettes used to be smoked everywhere and in some parts of the world they are still popular, but when we found the effects of cigarette smoking, as a society we started to try to have younger generations stray away from cigarette smoking.
 Cigarettes are responsible for the most tobacco-related diseases and deaths in the United States.
-In other countries, they post pictures of lungs and hearts that have been affected by smoking cigarettes on the packages so that people are warned that this is what happens every time that they smoke.
+In other countries, they post pictures of lungs and hearts that have been affected by smoking cigarettes on the packages so that people are warned that this is what happens every time they smoke.

 Cigarettes are primarily tobacco, chemical additives, filters, and wrapping paper.
 They contain over 7000 dangerous chemicals when you inhale the smoke in cigarettes, and you can even make people around you sick with second-hand smoke.
 Smoking affects almost every organ in your body and can result in:

 - Obstructive pulmonary disease